Installation & Theming

 • Theme values: minimal, night, glass, neubrutal, clay, cyberpunk, retro, motion.

-• Persistence: setTheme writes to localStorage and data-stylelab-theme on document.documentElement.
+• Persistence: When persistTheme is true (default), setTheme writes to localStorage and the provider restores on mount.
+Use persistTheme= to disable. data-stylelab-theme is always set on document.documentElement.